Destroy Your Debt

 Filing Chapter 13

-A Trustee is appointed, and you must submit a repayment plan within 14 days of filing the petition.
-Within 30 days, you must begin making payments even if your petition has yet to be approved by the court.
+A Trustee is appointed, and you must submit a repayment plan within 15 days of filing the petition.
+You typically don’t need to start payments until the court confirms your plan, usually within 30-45 days after filing.

 You and your attorney will meet with your creditors 21-50 days after filing the petition and your creditors will be able to ask you any questions they have about your payment plan and overall finances.